hyosung11/Launch-School/journal.md

 11:18 Back to Launch School after the screening interview with Elias at Encora.
 I think it went well.
 I have made it to the next round.
 I need to research Agile/Scrum before the next interview.
 What is this resistance to doing the Mortgage Calculator assignment?

 11:47 Okay, I started the Mortgage Calculator assignment.
 Now getting ready for the Algorithm Writing Clinic.

+13:03 That was informative and showed my path to proficiency.

+15:02 Back from ping pong and picking up Omi from Graydon.

+17:40 After study session with Laurent.
+I need to spend some solo time working on exercises to train my problem-solving skills.
+Omi's warm but okay.